-This Streetscape Plan was prepared with stakeholder and community input, including the Gateway to Los Angeles Business Improvement District, as well as input from the various City Departments that will be involved in its implementation.
-Significant public processes were undertaken to develop these plans and this input forms the foundation of the Century Corridor Streetscape Plan.
+This Streetscape Plan was prepared with stakeholder and community input, including the Gateway LA Business Improvement District, as well as input from the various City departments that will be involved in its implementation.
+Significant public processes were undertaken to develop these plans and this input forms the foundation of the Century Boulevard Streetscape Plan.